syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Syncfusion-Project-Templates.md

 Syncfusion provides the Visual Studio Project Templates for the Syncfusion ASP.NET MVC, Syncfusion ASP.NET MVC (Mobile) and ASP.NET MVC (Classic) platforms to create a Syncfusion MVC application.

-Syncfusion ASP.NET MVC and ASP.NET MVC (Classic) Project Templates are included in the given setups,
+Syncfusion ASP.NET MVC and ASP.NET MVC (Classic) Project Templates are included here,

 * Essential Studio for Enterprise Edition with the platforms ASP.NETMVC or ASP.NET MVC(Classic)
 * Essential Studio for ASP.NET MVC